 His gaze settled on a familiar face.
 Not of his friends, but of Sophie.
-She glared at him, her lips flattened into a thin bow.
+She glared at him, her lips flattened into a thin line.
 All along the front row on his right were those he’d competed against.
-Fredrick, Trinsuti, the guy with green eyes that had tried to skewer him… Even the woman he’d risked losing the brawl to heal.
+Fredrick, Trinsuti, the man with green eyes that had tried to skewer him… Even the woman he’d risked losing the brawl to heal.
 They bowed as he passed.

 He inclined his head in acknowledgement before returning his search to the crowd closer to the gateway.
 Maybe his friends had opted to stay away from the courtyard, to pretend he wasn’t leaving forever.
-That’s what he would do.
+That’s what he would have done.

 She turned from him to cling to Sulin and bury her face into his robes.
 The man absently patted her back, his gaze unwavering from Dylan’s procession.

 His vision blurred.
-Dylan cleared them under the pretence of adjusting his hair.
-He couldn’t remember a time when the woman hadn’t been in his life.
-Yes, he knew that winning the brawl would mean leaving everyone he knew behind, but with his guardian ever blocking his chances, it had been years since it felt like a feasible goal.
+Dylan dried his eyes under the pretence of adjusting his hair.
+He couldn’t remember a time when the elven woman hadn’t been in his life.
+Yes, he had known that winning the brawl would mean leaving everyone he knew behind, but with his guardian ever blocking his chances, it’d been years since it had felt like a feasible goal.
 Not until yesterday.
 And now…

 After years of trying to leave, he found he wasn’t yet ready to say goodbye.
 There was so much he needed to do, so many things he’d left unsaid.